 1km have the same

 location_around relevance, with the relevance reducing as the distance to the event increases beyond that.

 location_around.* parameters can be used to further tune how the relevance of an event changes as its location moves away from the origin.
 See the parameter documentation for details.

 Our final relevance adjustment is to prioritise events with higher ranks, as they're more likely to be of interest to the user.
 Here we're not going to add a parameter that will start influencing relevance automatically, like we have with

 location_around.*.
 Instead we're going to directly change how the

 relevance parameter controls which relevance components are multiplied together to produce the final

-relevance property.
+relevance field.
 When it isn't explicitly set it defaults to including all the components from the relevance-influencing parameters used in the search - in our case,